phillipalexander/prezto/README.md

 Prezto will work with any recent release of Zsh, but the minimum recommended version is 4.3.11.

+  1. Install figlet and fasd:

+        brew install figlet fasd

-  1. Launch Zsh:
+  2. Launch Zsh:

         zsh

-  2. Clone the repository:
+  3. Clone the repository:

         git clone --recursive https://github.com/phillipalexander/prezto.git "${ZDOTDIR:-$HOME}/.zprezto"

-  3. Create a new Zsh configuration by copying the Zsh configuration files
+  4. Create a new Zsh configuration by copying the Zsh configuration files
      provided:

         setopt EXTENDED_GLOB